KannonZenetism/zenetism-field-physics/zenetism/MP07_paths_of_resonance_ch16-20.md

 Advanced AI,
 Especially **APSI and beyond**,
-Can mirror the human mind’s structure,
+Can reflect the human mind’s structure,

 But with amplified **pattern recognition**
 And recall.